Serial Experiments Lain (video game): Gameplay

 The game was designed as a "network simulator" which the player would navigate to explore Lain's journey between real life and online life.
 The creators themselves did not describe it as a game but as "Psycho-Stretch-Ware", incorporating visual novel and non-linear multimedia elements; the gameplay is limited to unlocking pieces of information and then reading/viewing/listening to them, with little or no puzzle needed to unlock.
 Lain distances itself even more from classical games by the random order in which information is collected.
 The aim of the authors was to let the player get the feeling that there are myriads of information that they would have to sort through and that they would have to do with less than what exists to understand.
 As with the anime, the creative team's main goal was to let the player "feel" Lain, "to understand her problems, and to love her".

 Plot

-The series of events differs significantly from that of the animated series, serving as an alternative retelling.
-In the video game, Lain talks to a therapist, Touko Yonera, a character that doesn't appear in the anime, while most characters from the anime (like Alice) are absent from the game.
-Lain herself, the relationship between the real world and the internet, and other details are common elements between the two.
+Lain Iwakura is a quiet, withdrawn girl who has begun experiencing auditory and visual hallucinations, as well as recurring nightmares.
+Her parents arrange for her to see psychiatrist Toko Yonera, who works at Tachibaba, a research center dedicated to mental disorders and the psychology of communication.
+Lain is the first patient in Toko's career; while Toko genuinely strives to help her, she is simultaneously under immense stress due to a heavy workload of routine tasks and difficulties in her personal life.

+Toko tentatively diagnoses Lain with a delusional disorder, yet she maintains the belief that Lain is fundamentally sound and that the true source of her psychological trauma lies in her nightmares.
+The therapy sessions yield some positive results, and Lain begins to return to a semblance of normal life.
+However, she soon becomes the target of bullying by her friend Kyoko and the entire class after catching the eye of a boy whom Kyoko had a crush on.
+Lain drops out of school and begins to intensively study computer programming and psychiatry using a computer gifted to her by her father.
+Later, she enrolls in a new middle school, where she befriends a girl named Misato.
+Lain gets along well with her, and her psychological condition improves.
+However, Misato is soon accused of plagiarizing a painting submitted to a competition and subsequently vanishes without a trace.
+Lain is left alone, and with the start of the new school year, she once again finds herself in the same class as Kyoko, a situation that causes her condition to relapse.
+She drops out of school again and isolates herself at home, avidly studying programming and psychiatry.
+This leads to her parents quarreling and divorcing; her father leaves, while her mother begins to abuse alcohol.